shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 ### Knowledge of TBS Web Standards testing and evaluation methodologies.

-As part of the HRSDC Web Standards Subject Matter Expert (SME) group it was my role to test the web content using TBS testing and evaluation methodologies, filling out a report and send it back to those who were responsible for the web content / application.
+As part of the HRSDC Web Standards Subject Matter Expert (SME) group it was my role to test web content using TBS testing and evaluation methodologies, filling out a report and send it back to those who were responsible for the web content / application.
 I helped develop a check-list that my clients were able to use, based upon the TBS Web standards and I worked closely with the publishing Quality Assurance (QA) team to help ensure that all completed material was consistent and compliant.

 ### Basic knowledge of .NET, JAVA, CSS, HTML, XML, AJAX, jQuery.